Skip to content

 Charles van Hemelryck (b.
 1981) began his superior musical studies in Paris while studying philosophy at the same time at the Sorbonne.
 Then he graduated in composition from the National Superior Conservatory of Music and Dance of Lyon (CNSMDL), and obtained a Master’s degree in Music Pedagogy.
 During his curriculum he benefitted from an Erasmus scholarship to study at the Sibelius Academy in Helsinki.
 Charles van Hemelryck’s work focuses on the genres of orchestral, chamber, choral, vocal and solo instrumental music.
 His music has been performed in France, Finland, Canada, Poland, Iceland and the Netherlands.
 In 2015 he received a grant from the Société Générale Musical Sponsorship.
 His piece Présence for mixed choir, written on a poem by Georges-Emmanuel Clancier, was awarded a 3rd prize in 2018 at the VocalEspoo Festival (Finland) Composition Competition.
 The same year he received a grant from the Beaumarchais Society (S.A.C.D.) for the lyrical project Mer de tous les maux.
 In 2019 his piece A Cradle Song reached the final at the Composition Competition for mixed choir from Hendrix College (U.S.), and his piece Présence was awarded an honorable mention at the RED NOTE New Music Festival Composition Competition (U.S.).

 In 2019 he successfully passed the examination of Artistic Teaching Territorial Professor.
-He has taught harmony, counterpoint, orchestration, composition and analysis at the Valence Romans Agglo Conservatory since 2015 and orchestration and anthropology of music at the University of Burgundy.
+He has taught harmony, counterpoint, orchestration, composition and analysis at the Valence Romans Agglo Conservatory since 2015.
+He also taught harmony and arrangement at the Superior Music School of Burgundy Franche-Comté as well as orchestration and anthropology of music at the University of Burgundy.
 He teaches now at the Pays de Montbéliard’s Conservatory.

 © Charles van Hemelryck 2022